tanguyl/raytracer/README.md

 Raytracer
 =====

-This project is a benchmark of the numerl library https://github.com/tanguyl/numerl, consisting in the raytracer described at https://raytracing.github.io/books/RayTracingInOneWeekend.html.
+This project is a benchmark of the numerl library https://github.com/tanguyl/numerl, consisting in the implementation of a raytracer described at https://raytracing.github.io/books/RayTracingInOneWeekend.html.

 # Implemented
 Create a simple ppm picture.